 The clear instructions must be provided to and accessible by employees at the time they prepare reverse logistics shipments, and the employer must document that employees are familiar with the requirements of the rule and specific return instructions for the products shipped.
 Documentation must be retained as long as the employee is employed and 60 days thereafter.
-For on-site training, or the development of clear instructions that can be used as an alternative to training, contact Environmental Resource Center.

 Hazardous Waste Generator Improvements Rule

 In the first major modification to the hazardous waste regulations in over 10 years, EPA plans to modify and reorganize the hazardous waste generator rule.
 When adopted, the rule will provide greater flexibility in how hazardous waste is managed and close important gaps in the regulations.

 Attend Environmental Resource Center’s live, online session on April 18 to learn:

 - New requirements for documenting hazardous waste determinations